mrkplt/csv_class_maker/readme.md

 Now you have a class with setters and getters based on the headers of the csv file.

+All methods return an instance of Yourclass or an array of Yourclass.

 Methods
 ```
 Yourclass.new()